 This entire show thrives completely in the moment, is hot to the touch and exciting without relief.
 An exquisite experience.

 Lost in Lvov was mounted for the Hollywood Fringe Festival 2014 and has been part of the combined artform Producer’s Award ENCORE extended presentations.
 There are however, no more encore performances left in Los Angeles.
 And so we tearfully send this production on its way to New York City for the United Solo Festival at Theatre Row Studios.
-If you are an East Coaster you can catch this phenomenal experience in November 2014.
-Check the website for tickets.

 Written, Directed, Choreographed and Performed by Sandy Simona